 If you find no significant increase in the wireless connection speed, restart the computer to revert the changes and forget about this solution.
 BUT if it worked for you and you have a faster WiFi now, you should make the changes permanent by using these commands:

 iwlwifi 11n_disable=1" >> /etc/modprobe.d/

 Restart your computer and live your life at full speed.

 If you are using a version older than Ubuntu 12.04, use the previous steps with

 iwlwifi replaced by

 Solution 3: Fix the bug in Debian Avahi-daemon

 The slow WiFi in Ubuntu problem could also be related to a bug in Avahi-daemon of Debian.
-Ubuntu and many other Linux distribution are based on Ubuntu so this bug propagates to several Linux distributions.
+Ubuntu and many other Linux distribution are based on Debian so this bug propagates to these Linux distributions as well.
 To fix this bug, you have to edit the nsswitch configuration file.
 Open a terminal and use the following command:

 sudo gedit /etc/nsswitch.conf